sapg-dev/Swiss-Real-Estate-Scraper/README.md

 - Requirements: Python 3.x, Selenium WebDriver.
 - Installation instructions and usage details to be provided.

-We don't welcome contributions, but you are welcome to freely fork the project and experiment with it.
+I don't welcome contributions, but you are welcome to freely fork the project and experiment with it.

 Web Sraping is legal.